 Implement unique identification of individuals in group accounts (e.g., shared privilege accounts).
 This will allow activities to be attributed to individuals, therefore establishing accountability for activities undertaken.
 [NIST SP 800-53 IA-2]

 Implement a registration process that requires supervisory authorization in order to establish an individual or group identifier.
 Your practice should prohibit the reuse of information systems account identifiers.
 [NIST SP 800-53 IA-4]

-T7 - §164.312(a)(2)(ii) Required Does your practice have policies and procedures to enable access to ePHI in the event of an emergency?

-Yes

-No

-If no, please select from the following:

-Cost

-Practice Size

-Complexity

-Alternate Solution

-Please detail your current activities: